gauthamvasan/gauthamvasan.github.io/index.md

 # Miscellaneous Stuff I'm Proud To Have Been A Part Of
 - A short stint as a research volunteer with The Hospital for Sick Children (**[SickKids][SickKids]**).
 - **Cerebral Palsy and Spasticity Trials**.
 I had the pleasure of working with medical doctors on a study assessing functional gain in patients affected by stroke or spasticity using assistive robots.
 I built tools to analyze the recorded sensory information and setup a robot interface for 12 patients.
 Thanks to [Patrick Pilarski][6], Trevor Lashyn, Matthew Curran and [Ming Chan][18] at the University of Alberta for looping me in!
 - **Festember**, the annual International cultural festival of NIT Trichy.
 Festember is especially close to my heart since it was a labor of love.
-A lot of talented, passionate folks came together and poured tremendous effort, love and resources to create something special :) I spent two great years with the Marketing team and was the _Treasurer_ of _Festember 2014_.
+A lot of talented, passionate folks came together and poured tremendous effort, time and resources to create something special :) I spent two great years with the Marketing team and was the _Treasurer_ of _Festember 2014_.
 As the Treasurer, I handled the finances of the festival (~INR 20 Million) and executed several key decisions with regards to budget, expenditure, resource management for teams, etc.
 - **Spider**, an R&D club at NIT Trichy.
 We conducted tech talks and workshops focusing on microcontrollers and embedded programming.
 - **Pragyan**, the annual technical festival of NIT Trichy.
 I worked with the Guest Lectures and Crossfire Teams.
 Personal highlights: (i) helped moderate a wonderful panel discussion on "Failing educational institutions?" (ii) [Jamie Hyneman][17], host of Discovery Mythbusters as a guest lecturer for Pragyan 14!